 Mr. Chu Chen, the first Ambassador to Japan from the People's Republic of China, drove?

-Mr. Chu Chen, the first Ambassador to Japan from the People's Republic of China, drove to the Imperial Palace in Tokyo on Thursday (5 April) to present his credentials to Emperor Hirohito.
+Background: Mr. Chu Chen, the first Ambassador to Japan from the People's Republic of China, drove to the Imperial Palace in Tokyo on Thursday (5 April) to present his credentials to Emperor Hirohito.

 He was greeted at the Palace by Mr. Yukwai, Grand Chamberlain to the Imperial Household.
 The official accreditation of the Chinese Ambassador in Tokyo was the final, formal step in establishing diplomatic links at ambassadorial level between Japan and China.